peczenyj/MooseX/README.md

         has :bar, {
             :is => :rwp,      # read-write-private (private setter) :isa => Integer,
-            :required => true # you should require in the constructor }
+            :required => true, # you should require in the constructor }
     end